 I’ve been an advocate for co-located teams for quite some time.
+I wrote about why you should not use Scrum with your distributed team, and how agile transformations can be derailed by lack of co-location.
 However, I seem to be in the minority when pushing for co-location.

 Am I crazy for thinking that if we put people together, we will get better results?
 Am I the only one who believes that co-location is an essential ingredient to high performing teams?